 In 2005, I finally moved to digital, with a D-70 body.
 I'll be using two bodies for the time being, some film, and most digital.

 If film is cheap, digital is even cheaper.
-I have a small memory card that can homd 147 high resolution photographs, and I carry an iPod with enough free space to carry over 18000 photographs.
-I just transfer images when the card fills.
+I have a small memory card that can homd close to 350 high resolution photographs.
+The new camera will hold 1000 even higher resolution images.

 I keep my latest photos here.
 Warning: These are not thumbnail images, and download may take a while!